Event-based webhook flow

 Webhook payload

 Upon activation, TheFork system will send payload data to your provided endpoint.
-The payload includes the following information:

 {